 it concerns my family.

-MARKUS GABRIEL is an internationally acclaimed philosopher of the New Realism school of thought.
+*MARKUS GABRIEL is an internationally acclaimed philosopher of the New Realism school of thought.
 At the age of 29, he became Germany’s youngest philosophy professor.
 He holds the Chair for Epistemology, Modern and Contemporary Philosophy at the University of Bonn where he is also the Director of the International Centre for Philosophy.
 His publications include studies of German philosopher Schelling, skepticism in German Idealism, the Philosophy of Mind and most recently a concept for Enlightenment in dark times.
-At THE NEW INSTITUTE, he is director of the program “The Foundations of Value and Values”.
+At THE NEW INSTITUTE, Markus is the Academic Director (together with his co-director Anna Katsman).